kleinerman/dobie/docs/front_end_specs.rst

   http://172.18.0.3:5000/api/v1.0/events?orgId=3&startDateTime=2017-08-16+20:21&endDateTime=2017-10-16+20:27&side=1&startEvt=1&evtsQtty=10

+If the word "ALL" in organization window is selected, events from all organizations will be retrieved.
+Also events corresponding to "UNKNOWN" persons will be retrieved in this way.
+They are events corresponding to persons opening the passages with buttons, passages forced or passages left opened.

 If a zone is selected, the passage window should show all the passages of this zone and one of them should be picked up by the user.